UWNETLAB/metaknowledge/_posts/docs/2016-06-12-RecordCollection.md

 _fname_ : `optional [str]`

  Default `None`, the name of the file to write to, if `None` it uses the collections name suffixed by .csv.

+_splitByTag_ : `optional [str]`

+ Default `None`, if a tag is given the output will be divided into different files according to the value of the tag, with only the records associated with that tag.
+For example if `'authorsFull'` is given then each file will only have the lines for `Records` that author is named in.

+ The file names are the values of the tag followed by a dash then the normale name for the file as given by _fname_, e.g. for the year 2016 the file could be called `'2016-fname.csv'`.

 _onlyTheseTags_ : `optional [iterable]`